 d) establishing general fund raising policies; and conducting an annual review and evaluation of the Corporation’s performance of the goals and objectives of highest priority.

 2. Number and Qualifications.
-The number of Executive Board Directors shall be six and shall consist of the President, Vice-President, Treasurer, Secretary, immediate past President, and one additional member (member at large) chosen as stated in Article III, Section 4 below.
+The number of Executive Board Officers shall be six and shall consist of the President, Vice-President, Treasurer, Secretary, Immediate Past President, and one additional member (member at large) chosen as stated in Article III, Section 4 below.
 All members of the Executive Board are also members of the Advisory Board.
 Executive Board Officers need not be residents of the State of North Carolina.

-4. Election and Term of Office.
+4. Election and Term of Office of Executive Board Officers.
 To become an Executive Board Officer, a member of the Advisory Board or current Executive Board shall be nominated by the Nominating Committee and elected by a majority of the Advisory Board members.
-The Nominating Committee shall be comprised of the Immediate Past President (who will serve as chair of the committee), one member of the Executive Board, and two members of the Corporation, all three of whom shall be selected by the Immediate Past President.
+The Nominating Committee shall be comprised of the Immediate Past President (who will serve as chair of the committee), the President, and the Vice-President.
+The incoming President shall be responsible for choosing the member at large from the current Advisory Board membership.
 Every two years at the annual Advisory Board meeting, an Executive Board slate of nominations is presented to the Advisory Board members for election purposes.
-Once elected, Executive Board Directors shall serve for a term of two years, or until a successor is duly elected or appointed.
-For continuity in the Corporation’s operations, elected Executive Board Directors make a four-year commitment by agreeing to run for reappoint to the elected office or to run for another Executive Board Director’s position after two years (i.e. President, then Past-President).
-Except as provided otherwise in these Bylaws, the term shall begin on April 15 following the election of the Executive Board Directors.
-Each Executive Board Director shall hold office until his or her term expires; or until his or her death, resignation, removal, disqualification, or his or her successor has been elected or appointed.
-Any Executive Board Director may resign at any time by giving written notice to the Executive Board.
-Any Executive Board Director may be removed at any time with or without cause by two-thirds vote of the full Advisory Board.
-An Executive Board Director who misses three consecutive meetings shall be automatically removed, but may be reinstated by a vote of a majority of the full Advisory Board for good cause shown.
+Once elected, Executive Board Officers shall serve for a term of two years, or until a successor is duly elected or appointed.
+For continuity in the Corporation’s operations, elected Executive Board Officers make a four-year commitment by agreeing to run for reappoint to the elected office or to run for another Executive Board Officer's position after two years (i.e. President, then Past-President).
+Except as provided otherwise in these Bylaws, the term shall begin on April 15 following the election of the Executive Board Officers.
+Each Executive Board Officer shall hold office until his or her term expires; or until his or her death, resignation, removal, disqualification, or his or her successor has been elected or appointed.
+Any Executive Board Officer may resign at any time by giving written notice to the Executive Board.
+Any Executive Board Officer may be removed at any time with or without cause by two-thirds vote of the full Advisory Board.
+An Executive Board Officer who misses three consecutive meetings shall be automatically removed, but may be reinstated by a vote of a majority of the full Advisory Board for good cause shown.
 Vacancies occurring in the Executive Board may be filled by the remaining members of the Executive Board, even though less than a quorum, or by the members of the Advisory Board.
-A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
+An Officer elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.

 6. Quorum and Voting.
 Four members of the full Executive Board shall constitute a quorum for the transaction of any business.
-Except as otherwise provided in these Bylaws, the vote of the majority of the Executive Board Directors present at the time of the vote, if a quorum is present at such time, shall be the act of the Executive Board.
-If at any meeting of the Executive Board there shall be less than a quorum present, the Executive Board Directors present may adjourn the meeting until a quorum is obtained.
-Approval of a transaction in which one or more Executive Board Directors have an adverse interest, and disclose this interest and recuse themselves from a vote as necessary, shall require a majority, not less than two, of the disinterested Executive Board Directors present, even though less than a quorum.
+Except as otherwise provided in these Bylaws, the vote of the majority of the Executive Board Officers present at the time of the vote, if a quorum is present at such time, shall be the act of the Executive Board.
+If at any meeting of the Executive Board there shall be less than a quorum present, the Executive Board Officers present may adjourn the meeting until a quorum is obtained.
+Approval of a transaction in which one or more Executive Board Officers have an adverse interest, and disclose this interest and recuse themselves from a vote as necessary, shall require a majority, not less than two, of the disinterested Executive Board Officers present, even though less than a quorum.

 7. Meetings.
-Unless otherwise indicated, the Advisory Board, which includes members of the Executive Board, shall hold one annual meeting during the Conference on College Composition and Communication and one biennial meeting at Feminisms and Rhetorics, both in real time, one during each quarter of the year for a minimum of four meetings annually.
-The meetings will be scheduled by the President, and Executive Board Directors will be notified by mail, telephone, e-mail or fax no less than two weeks in advance of the meeting.
-Special meetings of the Executive Board may be called by or at the request of the President or any three Executive Board Directors and may be held at appropriate times during the conferences/meetings of Feminisms and Rhetorics, the Rhetoric Society of America, the International Society for the History of Rhetoric, the Speech Communication Association, the Modern Language Association, and/or other suitable organizations.
+Unless otherwise indicated, the Advisory Board, which includes members of the Executive Board, shall hold one annual meeting during the Conference on College Composition and Communication and one biennial meeting at Feminisms and Rhetorics, both in real time and open to all constituents.
+The meetings will be scheduled by the President, and Executive Board Officers will be notified by mail, telephone, e-mail or fax no less than two weeks in advance of the meeting.
+Special meetings of the Executive Board may be called by or at the request of the President or any three Executive Board Officers and may be held at appropriate times during the conferences/meetings of the Rhetoric Society of America, the International Society for the History of Rhetoric, the Speech Communication Association, the Modern Language Association, and/or other suitable organizations.
 Notice must be given at least one week in advance by any usual means of communication to each member of the Executive Board, and any action taken at a special meeting shall be voidable upon a failure to obtain acknowledgment of receipt of notice from any member of the Executive Board.
 Such notice need not specify the purpose for which the meeting is called.
-Meetings may be held at any time without notice if all the Executive Board Directors are present, or if at any time before or after the meeting those not present waive notice of the meeting in writing.
+Meetings may be held at any time without notice if all the Executive Board Officers are present, or if at any time before or after the meeting those not present waive notice of the meeting in writing.
 Action on specific items can be taken by the Executive Board by a mail ballot, or by similar usual means of communication, signed by a majority of the full Executive Board, except as otherwise provided in these Bylaws.
 Roberts Rules of Order, as last revised, shall govern all meetings of the Executive Board, the Advisory Board, and the meetings of the entire membership of the Corporation.
 Attendance at meetings by the Executive Board and Advisory Board is expected; meetings are also open to any general membership who wishes to attend.

-10. Informal Action by Executive Board Directors and/or Advisory Board Members.
-Any action that is required or permitted to be taken at a meeting of the Executive Board or the Advisory Board may be taken without a meeting if the action is taken by all Directors or Members, as applicable, or by a majority vote of the Directors or Members if all Directors or Members were given notice of the pending action and an opportunity to vote..
-The action must be evidenced by one or more written resolutions signed by each Executive Board Director or Advisory Board Member, as applicable, before or after such action, describing the action taken, and that Director or Member’s vote. which resolutions shall be included in the corporate minutes or filed with the corporate records.
-Action taken as provided in this Section is effective when the last Executive Board Director or Advisory Board Member, as applicable, signs the resolution, unless the resolution specifies a different effective date.
+10. Informal Action by Executive Board Officers and/or Advisory Board Members.
+Any action that is required or permitted to be taken at a meeting of the Executive Board or the Advisory Board may be taken without a meeting if the action is taken by all Officers or Members, as applicable, or by a majority vote of the Officers or Members if all Officers or Members were given notice of the pending action and an opportunity to vote.
+The action must be evidenced by one or more written resolutions signed by each Executive Board Officer or Advisory Board Member, as applicable, before or after such action, describing the action taken, and that Officer's or Member’s vote.
+Such resolutions resolutions shall be included in the corporate minutes or filed with the corporate records.
+Action taken as provided in this Section is effective when the last Executive Board Officer or Advisory Board Member, as applicable, signs the resolution, unless the resolution specifies a different effective date.
 A resolution signed pursuant to this Section has the effect of a meeting vote and may be described as such in any document.

 11. Presumption of Assent.
-An Executive board Director or Advisory Board Member who is present at a meeting of their respective Board when corporate action is taken shall be deemed to have assented to the action taken unless that Director or Member objects at the beginning of the meeting (or promptly upon that Director’s or Member’s arrival) to holding it or transacting business at the meeting, unless that Director’s or Member’s dissent or abstention from the action shall be entered in the minutes of the meeting or unless that Director or Member shall file written notice of dissent or abstention to such action with the presiding officer of the meeting before the adjournment thereof or with the Corporation immediately after adjournment of the meeting.
-Such right of dissent or abstention shall not apply to any Director or Member who voted in favor of the action taken.
+An Executive board Officer or Advisory Board Member who is present at a meeting of their respective Board when corporate action is taken shall be deemed to have assented to the action taken unless that Officer or Member objects at the beginning of the meeting (or promptly upon that Officer's or Member’s arrival) to holding it or transacting business at the meeting, unless that Officer's or Member’s dissent or abstention from the action shall be entered in the minutes of the meeting or unless that Officer or Member shall file written notice of dissent or abstention to such action with the presiding officer of the meeting before the adjournment thereof or with the Corporation immediately after adjournment of the meeting.
+Such right of dissent or abstention shall not apply to any Officer or Member who voted in favor of the action taken.